nearprotocol/stakewars/GUIDELINES.md

 However, Stake Wars is not about doing things right or wrong.
 It is mostly about learning how smart contract-based delegation works, and get ready to run NEAR together.

 ## Rules
 There are no strict rules, rather guidelines and examples.
-Judges on NEAR side will rate your participation, and will update the [leaderboard](LEADERBOARD.md) every week with basic node information.
+Judges on NEAR side will rate your participation, and will update the [leaderboard](LEADERBOARD.md) every week.

-*If you are acting in good faith, you’re almost assuredly good.
-If you’re acting in bad faith, moderators will exclude you from the competition.*
+_If you are acting in good faith, you’re almost assuredly good.
+If you’re acting in bad faith, moderators will exclude you from the competition._

 Here are some examples and we will trust you to follow the spirit of the law: